Jobseeker's Allowance: Earlier history

 Unemployment Benefit was first introduced in 1911 under the National Insurance Act 1911 to job seekers who had paid National Insurance contributions ("the stamp").
 The maximum amount payable was seven shillings a week.
 These payments were thus made only to people who had recently been in work, and not simply to those on low incomes.
 Furthermore, benefits were only paid for up to twelve months, by which time a claimant had to have regained work.

 The Unemployment Insurance Act of March 1921 introduced a 'seeking work' test which required claimants to be actively seeking work and willing to accept employment paying a fair wage.
 In February 1922 a means test was introduced which excluded some, such as single adults who lived with relatives, from receiving benefit payments.

 As a direct consequence of the return from war of injured servicemen, the Disabled Persons (Employment) Act 1944 was brought into force to enable these to secure employment.

 After the Second World War, National Assistance was introduced by the National Assistance Act 1948 (11 & 12 Geo.
 6. c.
 29), allowing anyone of working age on a low income to apply for support.

 National Assistance was replaced by Supplementary Benefit in November 1966, and Unemployment Benefit claimants could transfer to this after their initial entitlement had expired.
 Supplementary Benefit was later replaced by Income Support in April 1988.

 Legislation

 In 1995, legislation was passed through the House of Commons entitled the Jobseekers Act 1995.
-The Jobseeker's Allowance Regulations 1996 were produced within a period of six months from the act coming into force, with the change of Income Support provision to Jobseekers Allowance occurring on 7 October 1996.
-Previously, on 11 September 1996, the Social Security (Credits and Contributions) (Jobseeker's Allowance Consequential and Miscellaneous Amendments) Regulations 1996 were created, brought before parliament five days later and subsequently made policy coming into force also on 7 October.
+The Jobseeker's Allowance Regulations 1996 were produced six months after the act came into force, with the change of Income Support provision to Jobseekers Allowance occurring on 7 October 1996.
+The Social Security (Credits and Contributions) (Jobseeker's Allowance Consequential and Miscellaneous Amendments) Regulations 1996 were created, amending the Social Security (Credits) Regulations 1975 and the Social Security (Contributions) Regulations 1979, also coming into force on 7 October.

-The change was introduced to streamline the systematic administration of benefits by improving claimant compliance and to partially remove the distinction between means-tested claimants and those claiming against contribution records.